Peter A. Allard (1946-2022) was a Canadian lawyer, businessman, and philanthropist.

 “My objective is for all students passing through the halls of UBC Law, and indeed law students around the world, to honour the memories of our legal brethren who have shown leadership and courage and stood up for transparency, accountability and the Rule of Law by listening to and being inspired by the stories of those who are chosen as Prize recipients and honourees, and to steadfastly work to instill the Prize criteria in their own day-to-day actions and dealings with others in the legal community and elsewhere, and thereby help to rebalance the system.”
 Peter A. Allard, Q.C.

 On January 22, 2015, UBC announced a transformational CAD $30 million gift from Mr. Allard.
 Mr. Allard’s gift is the largest ever to a Canadian law school.
-In recognition of this gift, which will enable the Faculty to build on its reputation for championing human rights, the university named the law school the Peter A. Allard School of Law.
+In recognition of this gift, which enabled the Faculty to build on its reputation for championing anti-corruption and human rights, the university named the law school the Peter A. Allard School of Law.

-Mr. Allard’s historic donation will bring unprecedented benefits to students and faculty, both now and in the future, by establishing permanent endowments to support: faculty recruitment and retention to ensure students learn from some of the world’s greatest legal minds; student initiatives such as entrance awards, summer employment and enhanced admissions practices; and student experiential learning programs and clinical opportunities for students to learn practical skills.
-The gift will also enable the Allard School of Law to build on its reputation for championing human rights through the Allard Prize for International Integrity.
-The Allard Prize was launched in 2012 and became independent of the Peter A. Allard School of Law at the University of British Columbia on June 21, 2019.
+Mr. Allard’s historic donation has brought unprecedented benefits to students and faculty, both now and in the future, through permanent endowments to support: faculty recruitment and retention to ensure students learn from some of the world’s greatest legal minds; student initiatives such as entrance awards, summer employment and enhanced admissions practices; and student experiential learning programs and clinical opportunities for students to learn practical skills.
+The gift also enabled the Allard School of Law to build on its reputation for championing anti-corruption through the Allard Prize for International Integrity.

 Speeches: